drshahizan/computer-system/materials/add-notes.md

 | Amdahl's Law            | [Watch here](https://youtu.be/Axx2xuB-Xuo?si=mDKbnrUg6MyZoWNN) |
 | Amdahl's Law Example    | [Watch here](https://youtu.be/QutASUpGzbc?si=FOYB4itaN3nAVmml) |

-This format allows for easy navigation through each topic.
-Let me know if you’d like any adjustments!
 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/project-management/issues) for any improvements, suggestions or errors in the content.